 First OWI Offense in Michigan

 As an example of how tough and comprehensive drunk driving laws can be, review these aspects of Michigan’s OWI law.
 A first offense is generally a misdemeanor, but it depends on the circumstances of your drunk driving arrest.
 For example, if someone in your car was injured or killed, or someone in another car or on the sidewalk was injured or killed, the driver can face felony charges.
 Permitting a drunk driver to operate your car while operating while intoxicated can possibly put you in state prison for 5 years if someone dies at the hands of the intoxicated driver.
-As the severity of your arrest circumstances increase, so do the penalties.
+As the severity of your arrest circumstances increases, so do the penalties.
 These can include jail time, probation, community service, court fines, OWI class, and possible vehicle forfeiture.

 Drunk Driving Penalties Where a Death Is Involved